 The Mayfair Collection is also home to may great restaurants.

-We went to Cafe Grace for a late lunch/early dinner.
+We went to Cafe Grace for a late lunch/early dinner which is sadly no longer there.
 Cafe Grace is a modern, upscale French cafe.
 When at a French cafe, you must order a French onion soup (the one at Cafe Grace is so darn good, I may or may not have regretted splitting it with my hubby lol).
 Also when at a french restaurant, steak and frites is a must.

 We shared our meal, and everything was just so perfect, I could not have asked for a better finish to our active weekend.